The Weimaraner is a bold, cheerful, and energetic breed that is also fiercely loyal and often protective of his owner.

 For centuries, the breed was developed to be a great hunting dog, and that is what they excel at even today.
 They are good at both tracking and scenting and were designed to hunt fowl and mammals.

-Though they are a great all round hunting dog, and in many parts of the world, they are used primarily for hunting.
-Elsewhere, they also make a wonderful family pet.
+Although they are a great all round hunting dog, and are used primarily for hunting in many parts of the world, they also make a wonderful family pet.

 |Friendliness Towards Strangers|